francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Siege of Argot.md

 or under the following conditions

 - disembarking a ship
-- leaving a ford hex
 - entering a hex containing an enemy unit
 - entering into a tunnel hex from the corresponding hex (Argot to Undercity and vice versa)

 Ground units cannot cross walls or rivers without bridges or fords.

-When when moving completely along a road, ground units may move an additional hex, as long as that hex is friendly or neutral (not occupied by an enemy unit).
+When moving completely along a road, ground units may move an additional hex (+1), as long as that hex is friendly or neutral (not occupied by an enemy unit).

 #### 2.2.1.1 Ranged Ground Units

 Ground units with the range icon can attack units that many hexes away without being attacked in return.
 They may also target aerial units.
+They may not target sea units.
+Ranged ground units ferried by a naval unit may not attack.

 #### 2.2.1.2 Fortifications